pR0Ps/zipstream-ng/README.md

  - Includes a clone of Python's `http.server` module with zip support added.
 Try `python -m zipstream.server`.
  - Automatically uses Zip64 extensions, but only if they are required.
  - No external dependencies.
+ - Low memory use: As an example, I just ran a quick test against ~8TB of a mix of ~10,000 small and multi-GB files and the peak memory usage of the process was ~30MB.

 Installation
 ------------